chisaiki/CSHowTo/Errors.md

 Must run: ```python3 /mnt/d/Test/Python/Practice/week10.py```

-**TLDR**: WSL cannot recognize python interpreter confuguration filepath (Since its for Windows), so you must set the interpreter default path to the one in WSL.
+**TLDR**: WSL cannot recognize python interpreter configuration filepath (Since its for Windows), so you must set the interpreter default path to the one in WSL.